MessageSquarex4

 That capability compounds.
 Every conversation teaches the system more about the language your employees use.
 Every cluster of responses sharpens the intervention playbook.
 Every exit conversation closes a feedback loop that used to leak silently.

-HR teams that build this capability early gain something durable: a real-time read on their workforce that doesn't depend on survey fatigue or manager self-reporting.
-The organizations still chasing a higher response rate on an annual survey in 2026 are measuring something their best people stopped caring about in 2022.
+HR teams that build this capability early gain something durable: a real-time read on their workforce that doesn't depend on form fatigue or manager self-reporting.
+The organizations still chasing a higher response rate on an annual form in 2026 are measuring something their best people stopped caring about in 2022.

 Ready to hear what your employees actually think?

-Lontra runs adaptive conversations across onboarding, stay interviews, 360s, and exit — in 40+ languages, 100% EU-hosted, GDPR-compliant by design.
-The same platform a global retailer uses to listen to its workforce across 40+ countries.
+Lontra runs adaptive conversations across onboarding, stay interviews, 360s, and exit moments in many languages, with EU hosting and GDPR by design.

 Key Takeaways